Neil Cross: Life and career

-Neil Cross graduated from the University of Leeds in 1994 with a degree in English and Theology, and received his Masters in English in the year following.
+Neil Cross graduated from the University of Leeds in 1994 with a degree in English and Theology, and received his master's degree in English in the year following.
 His initial career was solely as a novelist, beginning with Mr In-Between, which was published in 1998 (and adapted into a film in 2001).

-He later worked into television, writing an episode of the spy drama Spooks in 2006 before becoming lead writer on the sixth and seventh series of the show.
-He has written for The Fixer and Doctor Who ("The Rings of Akhaten" and "Hide").
-In 2010 he wrote a new adaptation of Whistle and I'll Come to You, from the story by M. R. James.

-He has created three television series: BBC crime thrillers Luther and Hard Sun (for which he wrote all the episodes); and Crossbones, an action adventure pirate series for NBC (co-created with James V. Hart and Amanda Welles).
-Cross co-wrote the screenplay for the 2013 film Mama.

-He has continued to write novels, including Always the Sun, which was long-listed for the Booker Prize, Burial and Captured; and has written a memoir Heartland, which was short-listed for the PEN/Ackerley Prize for literary autobiography of excellence.
+His novel, Always the Sun, which was long-listed for the Booker Prize, Burial and Captured; and has written a memoir Heartland, which was short-listed for the PEN/Ackerley Prize for literary autobiography of excellence.
 His most recent novel, Luther: The Calling, was published in 2011.
-In 2019 it was announced he was adapting Burial into what became the ITV series The Sister.In 2011, Cross was included in Variety magazine's list of "10 Screenwriters to Watch".
+In 2019 it was announced he was adapting Burial into what became the ITV series The Sister.

+In 2011, Cross was included in Variety magazine's list of "10 Screenwriters to Watch".